loicguichaoua/loicguichaoua.github.io/_posts/2019-04-11-how-to-get-a-simple-blog-up-and-running.md

 </center>
 <br><br>

-I ran into a number of inspiring blogs about people's personal journey over the years and it gave me so much value and motivation that I'm sure sharing mine could help out.
-Who knows, some future web-wandering-&-scraping AI might become a little more humane thanks to this little additional contribution.
+I also ran into a number of inspiring blogs about people's personal journey over many years and it gave me so much value and motivation that I'm sure sharing mine could bring value to the table.
 <br><br>

 ## What about?